Explore

 Step 6.
 Release

 The App Store has its specific requirements when it comes to app submission.
-We prepared a guide on publishing your iOS app and listed common pitfalls to avoid:
+We prepared a guide on publishing your iOS app and listed common pitfalls to avoid.

 Step 7.
 Maintenance

 The last software development step is maintenance.
 This involves collecting user feedback.
-The feedback is used for making changes, updating and improving the software application, and addressing any bugs that your software system may still have.
+The feedback is used for making changes, updating and improving the software application, and addressing bugs that your software system may still have.

 The maintenance phase may also include designing and implementing new features based on user needs.
 Pros also ensure that the software remains compatible with new hardware or operating systems.
 At Purrweb, we offer optional software application maintenance services.